Hurricanes rally past Bruins in OT

+"We're comfortable with where our team game is," Carolina coach Bill Peters said.

+The Hurricanes are 4-7 in games decided in overtime, but they've won four times in 10 outings when they've trailed after two periods.

-Ryan Spooner and Brad Marchand scored in regulation for Boston, which led 2-0.
+Ryan Spooner and Brad Marchand scored in regulation for Boston, which led 2-0 and dominated for stretches of the game.
 The Bruins fell to 15-0-1 when leading after two periods this season.

+"It's pretty frustrating," Bruins defenseman Torey Krug said.
+"We were in control.
+It's two games in a row the third period we weren't playing aggressive.
+We started panicking."

 Carolina goalie Cam Ward, playing for the second night in a row after the team's four-day layoff, made 31 saves.